getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/metrics.md

     - **T**: Threshold for the target response time.
     - **Satisfactory**: Users are satisfied using the app when their page load times are less than or equal to T.
     - **Tolerable**: Users consider the app tolerable to use when their page load times are between T and 4T.
-    - **Frustrated**: Users are frustrated with the app when their page load times are greater than T.
+    - **Frustrated**: Users are frustrated with the app when their page load times are greater than 4T.
     - **Apdex**: (Number of Satisfactory Requests + (Number of Tolerable Requests/2)) / (Number of Total Requests)

 ## Failure Rate